getcarina/getcarina.com/_best-practices/container-design-philosophy.md

 - planning
 ---

-*Run one process per container; manage containers as roles; listen to advice from Docker but don't blindly follow.*
+*Run one process per container, manage containers as roles, and listen to advice from Docker but don't follow it blindly.*

 Creating new containers is easy.
 What can be difficult is deciding how to divide your workload most effectively among many containers.